 Before you can fix the problem, you have to understand it.
 Here's the good news: it's almost never personal.
-The reason your Tinder or Hinge chat died is usually one of these four things.
+The reason your Tinder or Hinge conversation died is usually one of these four things.

 Reason 1: The "Low-Investment" Profile Problem

 Think about it.
 If your profile is just a collection of blurry selfies and generic photos, what does she have to be invested in?
+If you want a fast gut check, run a quick dating profile audit and see whether your photos and prompts give her anything easy to respond to.

 A weak first impression gives her no reason to stick around when the chat hits a lull.
 Your personality might be a 10/10, but if your profile is a 4/10, she'll never get a chance to find out.
-This is often the real answer to "why do my dating app chats keep dying?"
+This is often the real answer to "why do my dating app conversations keep dying?"

 Reason 2: Overwhelming Competition